johnwesleyquintero/scalesmart/docs/amazon-seller-tools/documentation.md

   - PPC & Ads
   - Competition
 - **Data Export:** Processed and aggregated dashboard data can be exported as a CSV.
-- **Sample Data:** A sample CSV file is available for download to demonstrate the expected format and functionality.
+- **Sample Data:** A sample CSV file is available to demonstrate the expected format and functionality.

 ## 3. How to Use the Overview Dashboard